- Instructions for Form 1120-RIC - Introductory Material

 Include any of the following taxes and interest in the total on line 6.
 Check the appropriate box(es) for the form, if any, used to compute the total.

 Recapture of low-income housing credit.

-If the RIC disposed of property (or there was a reduction in the qualified basis of the property) for which it took the low-income housing credit and the RIC did not follow the procedures that would have prevented recapture of the credit, it may owe a tax.
-See Form 8611, Recapture of Low-Income Housing Credit, and IRC section 42(j)(1) for more information.
+If the RIC disposed of property (or there was a reduction in the qualified basis of the property) for which it took the low-income housing credit, and the RIC did not follow the procedures that would have prevented recapture of the credit, it may owe a tax.
+See Form 8611, Recapture of Low-Income Housing Credit, and section 42(j)(1) for more information.

 Additional tax and interest amounts can be included in the total entered on line 6.
 Check the box for "Other" if the RIC includes any of the taxes and interest discussed below.
-See How to report, below, for details on reporting these amounts on an attached statement.
+See How To Report below for details on reporting these amounts on an attached statement.

 Recapture of Indian employment credit.
 Generally, if an employer terminates the employment of a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year because of wages paid or incurred to that employee must be recaptured.
 For details, see Form 8845 and section 45A.